Sukwants/Atiro/README_en-CN.md

 - `option.time`, the default time limit, i.e. the `time` option of the `judge` command.
 - `option.judge`, the default comparison method or `checker`, i.e. the `judg `option of the `judge` command.
 - `option.grad`, the default `interator`, i.e. the `grad` option of the `judge` command.
+- `update.type`, the automatic detection mode for updating versions.

 ### Judge